Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 ## Tool Windows vs. Document Windows

 Tool and document windows are the two varieties of docking windows that exist in the Docking/MDI product.
-While they both share many capabilities, they have several functional differences and you should choose to use the appropriate kind based on your UI needs.
+While they both share many capabilities, they have several functional differences, and you should choose to use the appropriate kind based on your UI needs.

 Tool windows are capable of being docked outside of MDI, auto-hidden to the side of a dock host, or used in the MDI area.
 They have no out-of-the-box restrictions on where they can go.
-Tool windows are typically used for scenarios where the docking window needs to support all those state locations, or needs to frequently be closed and reopened.
+Tool windows are typically used for scenarios where the docking window needs to support all those state locations or needs to frequently be closed and reopened.
 They remain registered with the dock site after they are closed, and thus can be readily reopened into the layout in their previous locations.

 Document windows on the other hand can only be used within the MDI area.
 Since document windows are intended to have a limited lifetime, they are destroyed (unregistered from the dock site) by default when they are closed.
 See a section below for information on altering this behavior.
 Document windows are typically used for scenarios where the docking window is no longer needed after it is closed.